M88A1 MRV: Armored Recovery Vehicle

 At present this and the Wisent ARV are the only vehicles in Steel Beasts that may tow other vehicles.
 In addition to towing, this vehicle can also perform expedited repairs to other damaged vehicles.
 Such repairs can be accomplished by moving close (75m) to the unit which requires aid and then waiting.
 Repairs will automatically commence within a couple of minutes.

-- Note: When recovering a vehicle during MP/online missions, no players should occupy the F6, F7, F8 or F9 positions on the towed vehicle.
-Doing so may result in further damage to, or destruction of, the towed vehicle and damage to the recovery vehicle as well.
+- Note: Although remedied with revision 3.002, it is good practice for players not to occupy the F6, F7, F8 or F9 positions on the towed vehicle when recovering a vehicle during MP/online missions.
+There is a small chance doing so may result in further damage to, or destruction of, the towed vehicle and damage to the recovery vehicle as well.
 Further, users should avoid trees and other obstacles during towing operations to lessen the chance of damaging or "catapulting" either vehicle.

 |For the M88 to "hook up", pull within 10 meters of the disabled vehicle and insure that you select the "Tow vehicle" option from the vehicle icon popup menu (small white hull icon in lower right corner, with a left click).|